pavelolly/gameoflife/README.md

 There is config file with inititla state of the game `config-example.txt`

 The syntax is the following:
-- define ROWS and COLS whuck are dimensions of the grid
+- define ROWS and COLS which are dimensions of the grid
 - define CHUNKS as list of objects in curly braces
 - every object must contain ROW, COL and CHUNK which are position and layout of some part of the grid
 - CHUNK must be defined as sequence of dots (```'.'```) and stars (```'*'```) surrounded with quotes (```'"'```)